d-eisen/portfolio/content/mw.md

 weight: 3

 # This is what appears as the tab's title
-title: "WorldWater | David Eisenmenger"
+title: "MedWater | David Eisenmenger"

 # This is the description in the <head> tag
 description: "I set a direction for the re-design of the product and crafted and tested a functioning prototype for development."

 # This the heading of the navigation at the top of the case study
-nav_heading: "WorldWater SHORT"
+nav_heading: "MedWater"

 # This is what appears in the case studies section, place this image at the /static/img folder
 thumbnail: "WWLandingPgV3LG.png"

 # This is the title of the case study in the case studies section
-case_short_title: "WorldWater SHORT"
+case_short_title: "MedWater"

 # This is the title of the case study in the case study page
-case_title: "WorldWater SHORT"
+case_title: "MedWater"

 # This is the subtitle of the case study in the case studies section and the case study page
 case_subtitle: "User Experience Design"

 # This is the case description in the case studies section
-case_description: "WorldWater is a humanitarian organization focused on water, sanitation, and hygiene for communities in the Amazon Basin."
+case_description: "MedWater is a humanitarian organization focused on water, sanitation, and hygiene for communities in the Amazon Basin."

 # This is the featured image of the case, place this image at /post_title_here/img folder
 # e.g. /mypost/img
 case_feature_img: "WWLandingPgV3LG.png"

 # This is the case summary in the case itself
-case_summary: "WorldWater is a humanitarian nongovernmental organization (NGO) focused on empowering communities to manage their public health infrastructure.
+case_summary: "MedWater is a humanitarian nongovernmental organization (NGO) focused on empowering communities to manage their public health infrastructure.
 Their primary operations are in the Amazon Basin and the United States.
 The site is focused on supporting the organization's social media channels as a landing page for the organization.
-The redesign of the site allows users to donate to the organization in a streamlined process while adding functionality allowing users to raise funds for the organization by challenging other people using social media.
-The organization's name has been replaced with a placeholder name: WorldWater"
+The redesign of the site allows users to donate to the organization in a streamlined process while adding functionality allowing users to raise funds for the organization by challenging other people using social media. "

 # Your team members
 team: ["David Eisenmenger"]